davidtchiu/davidtchiu.github.io/teaching/cs161/hwk5.loops/index.md

     12345678
     ```

 7. (Medium) Write a method `pyramid(int n)` that prints a pyramid pattern of asterisks (`*`) based on the number of rows (`n`) provided by the user.
 Outer Loop controls the number of rows (from 0 up to `n`).
-There are two inner loops inside: The first inner loop prints spaces for alignment (decreasing with each row).
+There are two inner loops inside: The first inner loop prints spaces for center-alignment (decreasing with each row).
 The second inner loop, placed right below (but within) the first inner loop, prints asterisks (`*`) to form the pyramid (increasing with each row).

-But how many asterisks should you print for each row?
+    - I would start by figuring out the math to determine how many spaces you need before you print out the asterisk, as a function of `n` and the row number.
+For instance, on row `r`, you would need ??? spaces.
+    - Next, you need to do the same for determinine how many asterisks to print for a given row.
+It looks like it's always an odd number.

     ```java
     Loops loopie = new Loops();